projectcalico/calico/master/getting-started/kubernetes/tutorials/advanced-policy.md

 Notice that we've specified an order of 500.
 This means that this policy will be applied before any of the Kubernetes policies.

 We also need to create a policy which allows traffic to access kube-dns.
-Let's create a policy which applies to the entire cluster, and allows it to access kube-dns pods in the kube-system Namespace.
+Let's create one now in the kube-system Namespace.
 We'll specify an order of 400 so that it takes precendent over other policies.

 ```